reside-eng/workflow-status-notification-action/README.md

 ## How it works

 At the end of a workflow, on success() and on failure(), call this action with the current status as a parameter (success/failure).

+### If notification-type = release

+This action will send a release notification with the current status (success or failure) whatever the current and previous workflow status.

+### If notification-type = on-state-change

 This action will first check the previous workflow status and will send a Slack notification according to the current workflow status.
 Status is retrieved from cache if the current workflow has already run previously (from `re-run all jobs` button for example).
 If it's the first time this workflow runs, this action will retrieve previous workflow status on the same branch with `gh` cli using provided `github-token`.